Multilingual Website Guide 2026: Complete Implementation Strategy

 | Legal | Translated terms | Country-specific compliance |

-Localization Checklist
+Localization checklist

 - Dates: Format (DD/MM/YYYY vs. MM/DD/YYYY)